Sustainable Soy in Brazil

 Reducing deforestation in the Amazon

-Cargill is building on more than a decade of progress to protect the Amazon and advance sustainable soy production in Brazil, the world’s second largest producer of soybeans.
-We work with more than 15,000 soy farmers at all levels of production across the country and collaborate with industry, government and NGO partners.
-Our 2020 plan for sustainable soy in Brazil supports our pledge to eliminate deforestation across all our agricultural supply chains.
+Cargill is building on more than 15 years of progress to protect the Amazon and advance sustainable soy production in Brazil, the world’s second largest producer of soybeans.
+We work with thousands of soy farmers at all levels of production across the country and collaborate with industry, government and NGO partners.

 We worked together with trusted advisors and local stakeholders to develop a Policy on South American Soy, which captures our commitment to a transparent and sustainable South American soy supply chain.

 - Cargill will transform our supply chain to be deforestation free while protecting native vegetation

 - Cargill will promote responsible production, which benefits farmers and surrounding communities

 - Cargill respect and uphold the rights of workers, indigenous peoples and communities

 - Cargill will uphold high standards of transparency through reporting of key metrics, progress and grievances

 Our commitment is guided by our purpose, which we can only deliver through responsible trade and free commodity markets – the backbone of a fully functioning global food system.
 Through free and fair trade, we connect societies facing shortages in soy and its derivatives to the South American soy supply chain – providing access to the most favorable markets for producers with customers around the world.

 We will deliver with our eye on long-term, sector- and landscape-wide transformation.
 We will enact changes in our direct supply chain while working in close collaboration with critical stakeholders, including our direct and indirect suppliers, customers, communities, governments, non-governmental organizations, academia and others as necessary, to achieve our commitment.